gitlabhq/gitlabhq/doc/api/notification_settings.md

 **Valid notification levels**

-The notification levels are defined in the `NotificationSetting::level` model enumeration.
+The notification levels are defined in the `NotificationSetting.level` model enumeration.
 Currently, these levels are recognized:

 ```
 disabled